Police to hold special event for residents in this part of York

-RESIDENTS in a York town are being invited to speak to police at a special event.
+RESIDENTS in a York suburb are being invited to speak to police at a special event.

-North Yorkshire Police say they will be holding a community question and answer session in Haxby on the outskirts of the city this coming Sunday (August 14) for anyone who has any issues they'd like to raise.
+North Yorkshire Police say they will be holding a community question and answer session in Clifton next month for anyone who has any issues they'd like to raise.

-PCSO Ben Heugh from the York Outer Neighbourhood Police Team said: "I'll be holding a Community Q & A session at the bandstand in Haxby at 10.30am on Sunday for anyone who wants to discuss any local issues.
+PCSO Ollie Maskell will be holding a community Q & A session at Marjorie Waite Court Cafe at 1pm on Tuesday, September 13 for anyone who wants to discuss any local issues.

 Comments: Our rules